jayvenn21/cse6242group46/README.md

 **Hosted app:** **[https://jayvenn21.github.io/cse6242group46/frontend/index.html](https://jayvenn21.github.io/cse6242group46/frontend/index.html)**

-There’s a static site under `frontend/` that turns the model outputs into something you can **explore in time and space**—after you’ve run the baselines you get a live choropleth over Atlanta, not just another CSV.
+There’s a static site under `frontend/` that turns the model outputs into something you can **explore in time and space**.

 ### What you’re looking at